vic/den/README.md

 </tr>
 </table>

+Den has Zero Dependencies.
+The only requirement is being included in a module that has `{ config, lib, ... }`

-Den library is domain agnostic.
-It can be used to configure anything Nix-configurable.
+`den.lib` is domain agnostic, it can be used to configure anything Nix-configurable.

 On top of `den.lib`, Den also provides a [framework](https://den.oeiuwq.com/explanation/context-pipeline/) for the NixOS/nix-Darwin/Home-Manager Nix domains.